Vomijet Oral Drop

 Avoid combining Vomijet Oral Drop with such medicines because concomitant use of Vomijet Oral Drop with medicines meant to treat depression or migraine results in serotonin syndrome.
 Consult your child’s doctor before giving any medicine to your child.

-Content on this page was last updated on 09 April, 2025, by Dr. Rajeev Sharma (MBA, MBBS)
+Content on this page was last updated on 12 February, 2026, by Dr. Sachin Gupta (MD Pharmacology, MBBS)